zognin/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bookmark: **Note:**

-<code>v/YES_OR_NO</code> records the client's vaccination status.
+* <code>v/YES_OR_NO</code> records the client's vaccination status.

-<code>m/START_DATE PERIOD</code> records the client's membership status.
+* <code>m/START_DATE PERIOD</code> records the client's membership status.<br>
-Start date is the start of the membership.
+Start date is the start of the membership.<br>
-Period is the time from the start date that the membership is valid in months or years.
-The period can be in number of months, suffixed by `m` or in years, suffixed by `y`.
+Period is the time from the start date that the membership is valid in months or years.<br> The period can be in number of months, suffixed by `m` or in years, suffixed by `y`.

-Please refer to the examples below.
+* Please refer to the examples below.

 </div>

 Examples:
-* `add client n/Alex Yeoh p/89653101 e/alexyeoh@gmail.com a/Choa Chu Kang St 62 Blk 123 #12-34 b/04031990 v/yes m/04062021 1m` Adds a client named Alex Yeoh, who is vaccinated and membership lasts for 1 month from 4 Jun 2021
+* `add client n/Alex Yeoh p/89653101 e/alexyeoh@gmail.com a/Choa Chu Kang St 62 Blk 123 #12-34 b/04031990 v/yes m/04062021 1m` Adds a client named Alex Yeoh, who is vaccinated and membership lasts for 1 month from 4 Jun 2021.

 ### Deleting a client: `delete client`